rainier39/AtomicBlog/README.md

 Currently, there is no live online demo for the software.
 However, there is a [gallery](https://github.com/rainier39/AtomicBlog/wiki) on the homepage of this repository's wiki.
 Screenshots of what the software looks like are hosted there, and will be updated periodically.

 ## Compatibility
 Aims to be compatible with Apache2 and Nginx.
 Will work with any MySQL compatible database software.
 Should work on any Linux distribution.
-Probably works on any recent PHP versions but only guarenteed to work on versions that have been tested.
+Requires at least PHP 7.
+Only tested on the configurations listed below.

 AtomicBlog has been tested on:
 - Debian 12 (bookworm) with PHP 8.2.29, Apache/2.4.65, and MariaDB 10.11.14.